Asian Art Outpost

 chishiki

-The first character represents "to know" or "to realize".
-The second character alone refers to the ability to "recognize", or "realize" and can also be used to mean "knowing".
-Combined, these two characters have the very strong meaning of "knowledge" and in some context, "learning".
+The second character alone refers to the ability to “recognize” or “realize” and can also be used to mean “knowing.”

-See Also...
-Wisdom | Learn From Wisdom
+See Also: Wisdom | Learn From Wisdom

-We are not born with knowledge,
+We are not born with knowledge, how does one achieve maturity?

 rén fēi shēng ér zhī zhī zhě shú néng wú huò